-- Infrastructure All wireless clients will connect to an access point or wireless router. - Ad-Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer.
-Unfortunately 802.11g/n products such as the DWA-131 do not support ad-hoc mode.
+- Infrastructure All wireless clients will connect to an access point or wireless router. - Ad-Hoc Directly connecting to another computer, for peer-to-peer communication, using wireless network adapters on each computer, such as two or more DWA-547 wireless network wireless desktop adapters.